Meet Memphis ST Graduate Emily Voss

 "I thought, why not when I'm so close," she said.
 "Eventually, surgical techs might need associate degrees.
 I figured I might as well get it now."

-Voss enrolled in Concorde's Surgical Technology Degree Completion Program, completed the course online, at her convenience, and received her degree earlier this year.
+Voss enrolled in Concorde's online Surgical Technology Degree Completion Program, completed the course online, at her convenience, and received her degree earlier this year.

 Concorde even covered the cost of the one class.